ericluo04/Bots-Project/README.md

 cd "C:\Users\ericluo04\Documents\GitHub\Bots-Project\Code\1.
 HK Dataset" python search_userextraction.py twitter_credentials.py "HK English"
 ```
 - Now, we will export the two json files of interest (tweet and user_profile) from the .db file.
+They will appear in the same folder your .db file lives in.
 Below are sample scripts in anaconda prompt to run the code.
 ```
 cd "C:\Users\ericluo04\Documents\GitHub\Bots-Project\Code\1.
 HK Dataset" python export_tweets_users.py "HK English"